Pros and Cons of Living in Poland

 What do expats in Poland appreciate most about the local culture?

 "Expats in Poland appreciate the country's rich history and culture, which is evident in its architecture, art, and music.
 They also enjoy the warm hospitality of the locals, who are known for their friendliness and willingness to help.
 Additionally, expats appreciate the affordability of living in Poland, as well as the variety of activities and attractions available.
-From outdoor activities such as skiing and hiking to cultural events like festivals and concerts, there is something for everyone to enjoy," explained one expat.
+From outdoor activities such as skiing and hiking to cultural events like festivals and concerts, there is something for everyone to enjoy," said one expat in Poland.

 What do expats find most challenging?

 "I've found locals can be surprisingly helpful and friendly, but also surprisingly unhelpful, sour and difficult to deal with.
 On a few occasions for example I've had store workers just simply walk away from me because I could not speak Polish.
-It'll help to learn a few phrases at least, but Poles can be hard and cold sometimes," explained one expat living in Poland.
+It'll help to learn a few phrases at least, but Poles can be hard and cold sometimes," said a person living in Poland.

 About the Author